Prathamesh0903/CollabQuest/docs/development/code-execution-analysis.md

 ## Conclusion

-**Current State**: All languages (JavaScript, Python, Java) are handled by the **mock executor** with varying levels of sophistication, NOT by Docker.
+**Current State**: All languages (JavaScript, Python, Java) are handled by the **plugin system** with fallback to mock executor.

-**Docker Status**: Docker configurations exist for all languages but are **disabled** due to socket issues.
+**Plugin Status**: Plugin system is active and provides language-specific execution capabilities.

-**Recommendation**: Enable Docker execution or integrate the external executor service to get true isolated execution for all languages.
+**Recommendation**: Continue using the plugin system or integrate the external executor service for enhanced execution capabilities.